yanli1215/tp/docs/UserGuide.md

 **Q**: How can I send emails to others?

 **A**: Firstly, you should compose an email as a draft.
 Then, send the draft by `send index`.

-The email you sent will be added to your sent box.
-However, the email cannot be seen in the inbox of the receiver yet.
+**Q**: Can I edit the data files outside the software?

+**A**: Users are not advised to edit data files as it would potentially corrupt them.
+Furthermore, in future versions, data files should be encrypted for security purpose.

 ## Command Summary